 '''

-pip install --user cutadapt
+pip install --user --upgrade cutadapt

 '''

 This will download the software from PyPI (the Python packaging index), and install the cutadapt binary into \$HOME/.local/bin.
+If an old version of cutadapt exists on your system, the --upgrade parameter is required in order to install a newer version.
 You can then run the program like this: